astropy/astropy-bot/README.md

 If ``CHANGES.rst``, ``CHANGES``, or ``CHANGES.md`` file does not exist in the repository, bot will not comment at all.

+For repositories that do not utilize change log, this checker can be disabled by defining ``CHANGELOG_CHECK: false`` in ``.astropybot.yml`` at the top level of the repository.

 ### Stale issue and pull request checkers

 The components to check for stale issues and pull requests are intended to be